smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Registry

 This is the main component that connects the offchain node with the registry onchain.

-The main functionality it offers
+The registry offers the following functionality:

+**Upkeeps life-cycle management**

-- Sync the upkeep config onchain with node’s local state in the upkeep index
+The regsitry sync the active upkeeps and corresponding config onchain with node’s local state.

-    - Listens to upkeep events on chain for log trigger upkeep events
+It does so by listening to the relevant events on chain for the following:
+- Upkeep registration/cancellation
+- Upkeep pause/unpause
+- Upkeep config changes

-    - Periodically (~10min) does a fullSync of upkeep onchain state so that any potential missed / reorged logs are accounted for
+Periodically (~10min) does a full sync of all upkeeps onchain state so that any potential missed / reorged logs are accounted for.

-- Expose a checkPipeline to call checkUpkeep
-    - Takes in a list of upkeepPayloads to process
+**Check upkeeps**

+The registry exposes `checkUpkeep` so the runner could execute the pipeline:

 - For log triggers verifies log is still part of chain at checkBlockNum
-    - Does a batch RPC call to checkUpkeep (for conditionals calls `checkUpkeep()` and for log calls `checkUpkeep(logData)`)
+- Does a batch RPC call to checkUpkeep (for conditionals calls `checkUpkeep()` and for log calls `checkUpkeep(logData)`).
-    - Does batch mercury fetch and callback for upkeeps that need mercury data
+- Does batch mercury fetch and callback for upkeeps that requires mercury data
 - Does batch RPC call to simulatePerformUpkeep for upkeeps that are eligible

-    - Returns list of results for each payload.
-Result can be **eligible** with upkeepResult / **non-eligible** with failure reason / **error.** Error can be retryable if it’s transient or non retryable in case the checkBlockNum is too old
+Returns list of results for each payload.
+Result can be **eligible** with upkeepResult / **non-eligible** with failure reason / **error.** Error can be retryable if it’s transient or non retryable in case the checkBlockNum is too old.

-### Upkeep Index (Life Cycle)

-This component maintains the config for an upkeep in memory so that it can be read by different components.

-- Called by registry upon any changes (or potentially without any change during a fullSync)
-- Stores a list of active upkeepIDs and their associated offchain config
-- For log upkeeps, stores the log filter config and the block number from when it is active.
-Upon any changes to the log filter config does a call to log event provider

 ### Runner